hamdy54/udacity-landing-page/README.md

 I changed on *HTML* file to add two buttons as **DIV** and Style them in the CSS file which located in the bottom in *CSS* file
 *app.js* JS file fully is written by me

+Removing CSS property *scroll-behavior: "smooth"* to make it with javascript using *scrollIntoView()* Using getBoundingClientRect() api to know which section is in the viewport Adding toggle menu to show menu in full screen to make it more responsive in mobile and tablets

 ***You can check what is changed from the commit page in this repo***

 ## JS Version